pyinfra-dev/pyinfra/docs/facts.rst

 Facts Index
 ===========

 pyinfra uses facts to determine the existing state of a remote server.
 Operations use this information to generate commands which alter the state.

+facts are read-only and is populated at the beginning of the deploy.

 Facts can be executed/tested via the command line:

 .. code:: sh